cyriljohn147/Tech-buzz/README.md

 - **AWS Amplify (for hosting):** [Link to AWS Amplify Documentation](https://docs.amplify.aws/)

 AWS Amplify is a fully managed service by Amazon Web Services (AWS) designed to simplify the process of developing and deploying web applications.
 It provides a set of tools and services that make it easier for developers to build scalable and feature-rich web applications.
-Here are some key details about AWS Amplify, particularly its features related to hosting websites:
+Here are some key details about AWS Amplify:

 ->Continuous Deployment:
-AWS Amplify enables you to connect your web application repository to Amplify.
-When you push changes to your repository, Amplify automatically builds and deploys the updated version of your application.

 ->Built-in Scalability:
-Amplify automatically scales your web application based on demand.
-It can handle traffic spikes by automatically provisioning additional resources to ensure optimal performance.

 - **GraphQL (API):** [Link to GraphQL Documentation](https://graphql.org/learn/)